stadlar/IST-FUT-FMTH/docs/ÍST WA 316_2022 IOBWS 3.0 Technical Guidelines.md

 ### Accounts endpoints

-Depending on implementation, the endpoints for accounts can require either a general accounts scope, as for the root resource, or dynamic scopes that dynamically link this particular request to a known consent.
-In the latter case the NextGenAPI *ais* pattern is used for overall compatability.
+Depending on the implementation, the endpoints for accounts can require either a general accounts scope, as for the root resource, or dynamic scopes that dynamically link this particular request to a known consent.
+In the latter case, the NextGenAPI *ais* pattern is used for overall compatibility.

 |              Accounts EndPoint                                                                      | Scope                       |
 |-----------------------------------------------------------------------------------------------------|---------------------        |